 While a golfer can see his or her score increase if they shoot a round well above the handicap buffer zone, the score can come down based on a short mathematical equation.
 According to Golf-Monthly, the equation looks like this: shots under CSS x 0.1 x handicap category = current handicap.

 Lowering a handicap

+Some golfers may have spent years trying to lower their handicap without success.
+There are a few tricks and tools players can use.
+Of course, one is taking golf lessons or enrolling in a golf college to help improve technique.
 Like all things, having a low golf handicap requires practice and plenty of patience.
 If you have both, then a great handicap score is within reach.

 Check this blog out to find out “What Is The Average Golf Handicap?”